A pure-Python, bring-your-own-I/O implementation of HTTP/1.1

 It has a test suite with 100.0% coverage for both statements and branches.

-Currently it supports Python 3 (testing on 3.3-3.5), Python 2.7, and PyPy.
+Currently it supports Python 3 (testing on 3.6-3.9) and PyPy 3.
+The last Python 2-compatible version was h11 0.11.x.
 (Originally it had a Cython wrapper for http-parser and a beautiful nested state machine implemented with yield from to postprocess the output.
 But I had to take these out – the new parser needs fewer lines-of-code than the old parser wrapper, is written in pure Python, uses no exotic language syntax, and has more features.
 It’s sad, really; that old state machine was really slick.
 I just need a few sentences here to mourn that.)

 I don’t know how fast it is.
 I haven’t benchmarked or profiled it yet, so it’s probably got a few pointless hot spots, and I’ve been trying to err on the side of simplicity and robustness instead of micro-optimization.
 But at the architectural level I tried hard to avoid fundamentally bad decisions, e.g., I believe that all the parsing algorithms remain linear-time even in the face of pathological input like slowloris, and there are no byte-by-byte loops.
 (I also believe that it maintains bounded memory usage in the face of arbitrary/pathological input.)